 Sec.
 4. TREASURER –

 b.
-All moneys spent between the amount of $50.00 and $100.00 shall first be approved by a majority vote of the Board of Directors.
-Any moneys spent about $100 must first be approved by a majority vote of the general membership at any regularly scheduled business meeting.
-All expenditures shall have receipt.
-All membership dues shall be collected by the Treasurer who shall deposit said funds to the Club bank account, file a written report to the membership and provide an accurate updated list to the Membership Director.
+All moneys spent between the amount of $50.00 and $100.00 shall first be approved by a majority vote of the Club officers.
+Any moneys spent above $100 must first be approved by a majority vote of the general membership at any regularly scheduled business meeting.
+All expenditures shall have receipts.
+Membership dues shall be collected by the Treasurer who shall deposit said funds to the Club bank account, file a written report to the membership and provide an accurate updated list to the Membership Director.

-d.
+c.
 Shall turn over to the Auditor all checking account ledgers, bank statements and any other pertinent documents necessary for the completion of an audit of the Clubs financial transactions and records.
-This official audit shall be done twice a year.
-The first audit shall be after the June business meeting and before the July business meeting.
-The second audit shall be after the December business meeting and before the January business meeting.
+This official audit shall be done after the December business meeting and before the February business meeting.

-e.
-Make an annual financial report to the Club which includes gross receipts and disbursements for the year.
+d.
+Make an annual financial report to the Club which includes gross receipts and disbursements at the end of the year.

 Sec.
 1. MEMBERSHIP DIRECTOR – Appointed position.
 Keeps a complete list of current membership and provide copies as needed for members.
 Provide copies of the Club Membership Application for potential new members.
-Collect new member applications and submit them to the membership.
+Collect new member applications and report them at the Club meeting.
 Provide new member certificates for all new members as well as be the custodian of the Club T-Shirts.
 Coordinate with Treasurer for accurate list of dues paying members.

 Sec.
 2. HISTORIAN – Appointed position.
-Assemble and preserve a record of the activities, achievements, amounts of funds raised for which charities, all important documents, papers, letter, awards and trophies received by the club.
-Keep a picture album of Club events along with notes on the event and the participants.
-If and when an appropriate display case for these items is prepared, the Historian shall be custodian of that case and its contents.
+Keep an album of Club event.
+If and when an appropriate display for these items is prepared, the Historian shall be custodian of the contents.

 Sec.
-4. MONTHLY CRUISE DIRECTOR – Appointed position.
-Report to the Vice-President regarding all aspects of the Monthly Cruise Night.
-See that the parking lot is secured, the standards are in place, persons are designated to park cars, the raffle is set up, registration is set up, judges for show are designated, DJ is secured, persons designated to monitor skateboards, bicycles, inline skaters, ect., to insure that provisions have been made to have the show plaques at the Cruise Night, and designate a crew for parking lot cleanup following the show.
+3. MONTHLY SHOW DIRECTOR – Appointed position.
+Report to the Vice-President regarding all aspects of the monthly cruise night.
+Ensure that the parking lot is secured, the standards are in place, persons are designated to park cars, the raffle is set up, registration is set up, judges for show are designated, DJ is secured, persons are designated to monitor hazards, and to ensure that provisions have been made to have the awards at the cruise night and designate a crew for parking lot cleanup following the show.

-Sec 8.
-GENERAL DUTIES OF ALL DIRECTORS –
+Sec.
+5. GENERAL DUTIES OF APPOINTED DIRECTORS AND COMMITTEE CHAIRPERSONS –

 a.
 During any specific activity or event that any Director is conducting, a record of all activities and an accounting of all expenditures shall be kept in detail.
 When the activity or event is closed, a complete report shall be filed with the Club, including an income and expense statement when appropriate.

-c.
-Upon the expiration of the term of office or in case of resignation or termination, each member of the Board of Directors shall turn over to the President, without delay, all records, books and other material pertaining to the office and shall return to the Treasurer, without delay, all funds and materials belonging to the Club.
+b.
+Upon the expiration of the term of office, or in case of resignation or termination, the director shall immediately turn over to the President all records, books, and other material pertaining to the office and shall return to the Treasurer all funds and materials belonging to the Club.

 Article XI.
 BY-LAWS AMENDMENT PROCEDURE

 Sec.
 2. Any current member or members may propose an amendment to these By-Laws.
-They must provide a written petition with the proposed changes and have said petition signed by 30% of the current active membership in order for the petition to be brought before the Board of Directors for consideration.
-After evaluation by the Board, the proposed amendment may be brought to the general membership for consideration and vote.
-If the Board vetoes the 30% petition, it must then be signed by 50% of the membership and may be brought before the general membership for consideration and vote without Board consideration.
+They must provide a written petition with the proposed changes and have said petition signed by 30% of the dues paying members in order for the petition to be brought before the Club officers for consideration.
+After evaluation by the Club officers, the proposed amendment may be brought to the general membership for consideration and vote.
+If the Club officers veto the 30% petition, it must then be signed by 50% of the dues paying membership and may be brought before the dues paying membership for consideration and vote without Club officers’ consideration.